-All CMaps Analytics tools, including CMaps Plugin (formerly GMaps Plugin), supports direct connectivity to ESRI Shapefiles (.SHP) which provides instant display of custom territories, polygons, administrative areas, shapes, thematic maps, or linear assets.
+All CMaps Analytics tools, support direct connectivity to ESRI Shapefiles (.SHP) without any server-side scripts or middleware software.
+This provides instant display of custom territories, polygons, administrative areas, shapes, thematic maps, or linear assets.

 Shapefiles in CMaps Analytics are loaded independent of your business data.
 Instead, CMaps Analytics automatically blends data from Shapefiles with your business data to create visualizations like heatmaps.

 The ESRI Shapefile or simply a shapefile is a popular geo-spatial vector data format for geographic information systems (GIS) software.
 The standard was developed and regulated by ESRI as an open specification for data interoperability among ESRI and other software products.
 The benefit of a shapefile is that it is highly compressed and portable, enabling software applications to load large volumes of binary, geographic data.

 Shapefiles are made available with many popular GIS solutions.
 There is a lot of data made available on the web, most commonly from organizations like CDC, or local governments.
 In many cases, boundary files are freely available on the internet.
 If your organization currently uses a GIS solution like ESRI or MapInfo, you can consult with your GIS solution expert.
 If there are specific shapefiles that your organization requires for development, please contact support.